Dollar-a-Day Insurance in New Jersey (SAIP)

 Car insurance in New Jersey can be expensive.
 Full coverage averages $2,160 per year.
 But for many families, the financial protection it offers is well worth the cost.

-Full coverage car insurance is a smart choice if you own a high-value car, can't afford costly repairs or want to avoid paying out of pocket for injuries or property damage.
-By shopping around, you can find affordable car insurance that provides comprehensive financial protection without straining your budget.
+Full coverage car insurance is smart if you own a high-value car, can't afford costly repairs or want to avoid paying out of pocket for injuries or property damage.
+Shop around to find affordable car insurance that provides comprehensive financial protection without straining your budget.

 Dollar-a-Day Auto Insurance (New Jersey SAIP): Bottom Line

 New Jersey's dollar-a-day car insurance program provides minimal medical coverage for Medicaid recipients at a low cost.
-While this program can help those unable to afford standard insurance, it leaves you unprotected against liability, collision or comprehensive claims and doesn't meet state insurance requirements.
+This program helps those who can't afford standard insurance but leaves you unprotected against liability, collision or comprehensive claims and doesn't meet state insurance requirements.

-If possible, consider a minimum coverage policy, which offers better coverage for a modest cost increase (often as low as $2.18 per day).
+If possible, consider a minimum coverage policy.
+It offers better coverage for a modest cost increase (as low as $2.18 per day).
 Use our tools to compare affordable options and find the right policy for your needs.

 Compare Auto Insurance Rates